Engoo Blog Conversation

 Spring Equinox Day in Japan 🌱

-The spring equinox is the day in March when day and night become the same in length.
+The spring equinox is the day in March when day and night are the same length.
 You might also know it as the vernal equinox.

 • Are there any spring equinox traditions in your country?